Floflis/docs-source/docs/installing.md

 See [here](https://gbatemp.net/threads/l4t-ubuntu-a-fully-featured-linux-on-your-switch.537301/) how to install Linux on your Switch.
 Then, you can install Floflis DNA using [above instructions](#before-installing).

-Soon, you will can upgrade Floflis DNA to Floflis Core, and will be magic when you use `CJDNS/Yggdrasil` + `Dat protocol/IPFS` using your Nintendo WiFi connection!

-Please note the ideal version for Switch (Floflis Home, graphical evolution of Floflis Base), isn't yet available, but soon you will can upgrade Floflis DNA to Core, Substratum, Base and Home.
+Please note the ideal version for Switch (Floflis Home, graphical evolution of Floflis Base), isn't yet available, but soon you will can upgrade Floflis DNA to Core, Soil, Grass, Base and Home.

 #### Notes

-Soon, Floflis will provide its own instructions and OS distros to run on these devices, and software installers for other OS.
+Soon, Floflis will provide its own instructions and standalone OS distros to run on these devices, and software installers for other OSes.

 Please stay tuned in our [blog](https://floflis.github.io/blog/) for news.

 ## Updating

-Update from P2P network (not available yet in DNA):
+Update from P2P network (not available yet):

 ```bash
 floflis update
 ```

-Update from GitLab (not working yet because GitLab is asking for login, and they didn't replied yet to our issue):
+Update from GitLab:

 ```bash
 floflis update --gitlab